Less Than Full Time Training

 Any rejected application which is then re-submitted will still be subject to the 16 week notice period which may then cause a delay to the intended start date for LTFT training.

-After the LTFT application has made it’s way through our local process and is eligible for approval a letter confirming the change will be sent to the doctor in training.
+After the LTFT application has made it’s way through our local process and is eligible for approval a letter confirming the change will be sent to the resident doctor.
 This will also act as their certificate of eligibility throughout their training at the approved change of percentage.

 Applications need to be submitted no less than 16 weeks before start date of the normal programme rotation during which you wish to return to full time training.
 Applications may be considered outside of this time period for exceptional circumstances but evidence of Medical HR approval will be required as a supplement to your application.

-If for any reason a doctor in training can not give 16 weeks notice then approval will not be given until the Wessex Associate Dean for LTFT has considered the reason and provided consent.
-The Training Programme Director and Programme Manager will then identify a suitable placement on the programme to accommodate the change which may require the doctor in training to wait until arrangements can be made with Medical HR and Rota Co-ordinators.
+If for any reason a resident doctor cannot give 16 weeks notice then approval will not be given until the Wessex Associate Dean for LTFT has considered the reason and provided consent.
+The Training Programme Director and Programme Manager will then identify a suitable placement on the programme to accommodate the change which may require the resident doctor to wait until arrangements can be made with Medical HR and Rota Co-ordinators.

 Once received by the LTFT administration team the applications are triaged.
 A successfully submitted application will take up to 4 weeks to process.